ledgetech/lua-resty-http/README.md

 * `pool`
 : Specifies a custom name for the connection pool being used.
 If omitted, then the connection pool name will be generated from the string template `<host>:<port>` or `<unix-socket-path>`.

+## connect_proxy

+`syntax: ok, err = httpc:connect_proxy(proxy_uri, scheme, host, port)`

+Attempts to connect to the web server through the given proxy server.
+The method accepts the following arguments:

+* `proxy_uri` - Full URI of the proxy server to use (e.g. `http://proxy.example.com:3128/`).
+Note: Only `http` protocol is supported.
+* `scheme` - The protocol to use between the proxy server and the remote host (`http` or `https`).
+If `https` is specified as the scheme, `connect_proxy()` makes a `CONNECT` request to establish a TCP tunnel to the remote host through the proxy server.
+* `host` - The hostname of the remote host to connect to.
+* `port` - The port of the remote host to connect to.

+If an error occurs during the connection attempt, this method returns `nil` with a string describing the error.
+If the connection was successfully established, the method returns `1`.

+There's a few key points to keep in mind when using this api:

+* If the scheme is `https`, you need to perform the TLS handshake with the remote server manually using the `ssl_handshake()` method before sending any requests through the proxy tunnel.
+* If the scheme is `http`, you need to ensure that the requests you send through the connections conforms to [RFC 7230](https://tools.ietf.org/html/rfc7230) and especially [Section 5.3.2.](https://tools.ietf.org/html/rfc7230#section-5.3.2) which states that the request target must be in absolute form.
+In practice, this means that when you use `send_request()`, the `path` must be an absolute URI to the resource (e.g. `http://example.com/index.html` instead of just `/index.html`).

 ## set_timeout

 `syntax: httpc:set_timeout(time)`